dbason/opentelemetry-collector-contrib/exporter/opensearchexporter/README.md

     will reject documents that have duplicate fields.
   - `dedot` (default=true): When enabled attributes with `.` will be split into proper json objects.
+  - `timestamp_field`: field in the document to store the timestamp in.
+If not set `@timestamp` will be used

 ### HTTP settings